learn-co-curriculum/uci-mod-3-the-programmers-mindset/README.md

 problem.

 Sometimes the problem's interconnected to other parts of the system in surprising ways.
-Sometimes they're a hidden snarl of complicated code you didn't expect to find.
+Sometimes they's a hidden snarl of complicated code you didn't expect to find.
 Perhaps the code depends on mathematics or business knowledge you don't have that you need to learn more about.

-Whatever the case, sometimes problems are hard and had us fooled.
+Whatever the case, sometimes problems are hard and fool us.
 It's far better to admit this and follow your process than to provide a fix while choosing to be blind to complexity.
 That's how you get garbage solutions that ultimately create more problems than progress.